Private K-12 Schools NAICS 611110

 Recent Developments

-- The One Big Beautiful Bill Act reconciliation bill passed by the US House of Representatives includes a federal tax credit voucher that would provide taxpayer-funded scholarships to pay for tuition at private schools and for home-schooled students.
-Th proposal would make vouchers available to students in every state.
+- President Trump has signed into law the One Big Beautiful Bill Act reconciliation bill, which includes a federal voucher program that would provide taxpayer-funded scholarships to pay for tuition at private schools and for home-schooled students.
+The program makes vouchers available to students in every state, but states must choose whether to participate.
 The vouchers would be financed through charitable contributions from individuals to entities known as Scholarship Granting Organizations (SGO).
-In return, donors would receive a full federal tax credit equal to the amount of their contribution.
+In return, donors would receive a federal tax credit equal to the amount of their contribution up to a maximum of $1,700.
+The credit will be available starting in 2027.
 The SGO would allocate the donated funds as scholarships that students could apply toward various educational expenses such as private school tuition, textbooks, and homeschooling materials.
-The program would cap total tax credits at $5 billion annually from 2026 through 2029 and would mark the first nationwide, federally funded tax credit initiative for private school education.
-It would also allow those who donate corporate stocks to avoid capital gains tax on those donations.
+The SGO must fund awards for eligible students only within the state.
+Students with family income not more than 300% of their area's median gross income would be eligible for the scholarships.

 - There are 34 states with private school choice programs in early 2025, according to FutureED.
 Twelve states have passed laws allowing any student, regardless of income or need, to apply for government funding to subsidize their private, religious, or, in some cases, homeschool education.
 About 569,000 students in the eight states where such universal programs were active in 2023-24 received public subsidies for private schooling, according to FurureED.
 Students in states with active programs represented 55% of all US students attending private school with public funding in 2024, at a cost to taxpayers of about $4 billion, according to FutureEd.
 About 40% of the nation’s 50 million elementary and secondary students will be eligible for public subsidies when all current private school choice programs are active.